Sarah Bush Lincoln: Indiana

 'Maybe it was somethin' she tuk comfort in to have a man that didn't drink an' cuss none.
 She made a heap more o' Tom, too, than pore Nancy did.
 Before winter he'd put in a new floor, he'd whipsawed an' planed off so she could scour it; made some good beds an' cheers, an' tinkered at the roof so it couldn't snow on us boys 'at slep' in the loft.
 Purty soon we had the best house in the kentry.
 Thar was eight of us then to do fur, but Aunt Sairy had faculty an' didn't 'pear to be hurried or worried none.
 Little Sairy just chirked right up with a mother an' two sisters fur comp'ny.

-She treated Sarah and Abraham the same as her own children, earning the lasting affection of Abraham, who was 10 when she arrived; he always addressed her as "Mama."
-She encouraged his appetite for reading and learning, giving him access to books she had brought from Kentucky, including the Bible, Aesop's Fables, The Pilgrim's Progress and Lessons in Elocution.
+She treated Sarah and Abraham Lincoln the same as her own children, earning the lasting affection of Abraham, who was 10 when she arrived; he always addressed her as "Mama."
+Sarah encouraged his appetite for reading and learning, giving Abraham access to books she had brought from Kentucky, including the Bible, Aesop's Fables, The Pilgrim's Progress and Lessons in Elocution.

-Sarah's daughter Elizabeth married Dennis Hanks in 1821, and the couple lived in their own home about a half a mile from Sarah and Thomas' home.
-In 1823 Sarah, Thomas and his daughter, joined the nearby Little Pigeon Creek Baptist Church.
+Sarah's daughter, Elizabeth, married Dennis Hanks in 1821, and the couple lived in their own home about a half a mile from Sarah and Thomas' home.
+In 1823, Sarah, Thomas, and his daughter, joined the nearby Little Pigeon Creek Baptist Church.
 Although Abraham did not join the church, he attended church and listened to sermons; he sometimes got in trouble for parodying the minister's sermons.
 In 1826, Abraham's sister Sarah married Aaron Grigsby and lived near the Lincoln home; she died within a year and a half during childbirth.
 Her grave is located at the Lincoln State Park.
 Matilda married shortly after Sarah was married and moved away with her husband Squire Hall.